In The Lab

 The elderly woman scoffed.

 “Woman?
 Is that how you address your betters?
-This is disgraceful behaviour that shall…” her voice continued as the scientist smiled and finally entered the market square of the town.
-The bustle of those trading drowning out the old woman’s complaints.
+This is disgraceful behavior that shall…” her voice continued as the scientist smiled and finally entered the market square of the town.
+The bustle of those trading drowned out the old woman’s complaints.

 The scientist forced his way through the crowd, finding stubborn individuals that refused to move as he tried to get past.
 He rolled his eyes as he slipped through, sometimes having to take an alternate route to get to the stalls of his choice.